justinkay/aldi/docs/MODELS.md

 # ALDI model zoo

-This file contains models trained for the experiments in [Align and Distill: A Unified Framework for Domain Adaptive Object Detection]().
+This file contains models trained for the experiments in [Align and Distill: Unifying and Improving Domain Adaptive Object Detection]().
 All models were trained on 8 NVIDIA Tesla V100s with PyTorch 1.13.1 and CUDA 11.6.

 For compatibility with the config files we provide, download any models here to the `models` directory in this repo.